Defining a FOSS policy

 If an obligation is triggered by two different types of exploitation, you’ll have to create two instances of this obligation, one for each triggering scenario.

-A licence obligation can be related to a generic obligation.
-A generic obligation is a way to group licence obligations that would amount to the same operational actions.
+A licence obligation can be related to a compliance action (in older versions of Hermine, a “generic obligation”).
+A compliance action is a way to group licence obligations that would amount to the same operational actions.

-Some generic obligations are very common and have a low cost of implementations.
+Some compliance actions are very common and have a low cost of implementations.
 It appears often more effective to honor for every licence, even if the licence doesn’t explicitely require it.

-The set of such generic obligations are named “core generic obligations”.
+The set of such compliance actions are named “core compliance actions”.

-So if a release of a product has all its generic obligations in the core, you know that you don’t have any specific action to perform to reach compliance.
+So if a release of a product has all its compliance actions in the core, you know that you don’t have any specific action to perform to reach compliance.